September 16, 2024

 Why Dynamic Batching?

 GPUs excel at handling massive parallel computations using SIMD (Single Instruction, Multiple Data), which allows one instruction to be applied to large sets of data simultaneously.
-However, in production, requests usually come in one by one, processed sequentially rather than in parallel.
-This is where dynamic batching helps.
-Instead of handling each request individually, we gather multiple requests and process them all at once.
+This parallelism is what makes GPUs so powerful for tasks like deep learning, where operations are performed over large tensors.

-While this approach might slightly delay the start of toasting for some customers, it significantly increases the overall throughput.
-Similarly, in machine learning systems, dynamic batching might introduce a small latency (typically milliseconds) for individual requests, but it dramatically improves the GPU's efficiency and the system's overall performance, allowing it to handle a much larger volume of data in less time.
+Similarly, in machine learning systems, dynamic batching might introduce a small latency (typically milliseconds) for individual requests, but it dramatically improves the GPU's efficiency and the system's overall performance.
+By processing multiple inputs at once, the GPU's computational resources are better utilized, allowing the system to handle a much larger volume of data in less time.

 Batched